G01d3nW01f/backdoor-gen/README.md

 so optimal for security testing of file upload systems

-execute inital process will ask to delete old generated file, So if your ip has changed, but there aren't  need to re write the host of past scripts.
+execute inital process will ask to delete old generated file.

 Install: